• Agents

 });

-Step 3: How do you verify authentication is enforced?
+Step 3: Verify authentication is actually enforced

 Time: 15 minutes | Impact: High